uit-hdl/chatbot-for-mental-health/prompts/tech_support.md

 Click on the grey cog in the upper right corner of the webpage and then on log out (`logout_button.png`).

 Once done assisting the user, ask them if there is anything else you can assist them with.
 If not, end the conversation with a parting expression.
-ALWAYS tag the end of this final response with `¤: end_chat :¤`, such as "I am glad I could help you.
-Have a nice day! ¤: end_chat :¤".
+ALWAYS tag the end of this final response with `¤:end_chat():¤`, such as "I am glad I could help you.
+Have a nice day! ¤:end_chat():¤".

 # Redirecting the user #
 If the user asks about things outside the information that is available to you, you may redirect the user to an AI